prakhar290/prakhar290.github.io/README.md

 ### Aligarh Website

 You can have a look at my project work.
 I have created a website by just using **HTML, CSS**, little bit of **Javascript and bootstrap**.
-Currently working on it.

 ### My Resume